Pleaman Forsey

 Pleaman Forsey is a Canadian politician, who was elected to the Newfoundland and Labrador House of Assembly in the 2019 provincial election.
 He represents the electoral district of Exploits as a member of the Newfoundland and Labrador Progressive Conservative Party.
 He was re-elected in the 2021 provincial election.
+Forsey supported Tony Wakeham in the 2023 provincial PC party leadership race.

+Forsey was re-elected in the 2025 Newfoundland and Labrador general election.

+On October 29, 2025, Forsey was appointed to Minister of Forestry, Agriculture, and Lands, and Minister of Crown Lands.

+Personal life

 He is the brother of Clayton Forsey, who represented the same district in the legislature from 2005 to 2015.